nchikurova/studio-project/README.md

 By the end of my article I talk about our responsibility to get prepared for this kind of events.
 While we can't predict any viruses and rise of unemployment, we can always lear how to take care of ourselves and our family financially.
 I included a few articles about financial literacy and first steps how to start saving money.

- * Data Manipulation in Jupyter Notebooks
+ * Data Manipulation in Jupyter Notebooks:
  * * [`dataframe`](https://github.com/nchikurova/advanced-studio/blob/master/Data_manipulation_dataframe.ipynb)
  * * [`openpuxl`](https://github.com/nchikurova/advanced-studio/blob/master/Data_openpyxl_new.ipynb)
  * * [`xlrd`](https://github.com/nchikurova/advanced-studio/blob/master/Data_xlrd_new.ipynb)